dharnitski/dharnitski.github.io/_posts/2019-04-28-golang-coverage-circleci.md

 * Generate Coverage - uses `go-acc` with default settings.
 File coverage is to be saved into `coverage.txt` file.
 * Publish Coverage to Coveralls.io - this command does what its name tells us.
 It requires Coveralls access token to be stored in `COVERALLS_TOKEN` CircleCI Environment Variable.

+## -coverpkg flag

+Go `test` allows to specify packages we want to cover with tests with `-coverpkg` flag.

+Command below tests all packages, calculates coverage for all packages and saves results into `coverage.txt`

+    go test -coverpkg=./... -coverprofile=coverage.txt ./...

+The only problem with this command, it does not work for situation when there are several `main` packages in your codebase including `vendor` folder.

+You will know if that is the case for your project if you see an error similar to this one:

+    duplicate symbol main.main (types 1 and 1) in main and /Users/user/Library/Caches/go-build/e5/e53413e54e9e7e079307427e09f0d60657fc6a7179fa93196aee80b0bc550578-d(_go_.o)

 You can find working project in [github](https://github.com/dharnitski/go-coverage-sample)

 Happy covering!